 • Adherence to safer recruitment practices

-• Working alongside a school’s existing safeguarding processes, use MyConcern to record, monitor and review child protection, safeguarding and a whole range of pastoral and welfare issues.
+• Working alongside a school’s existing safeguarding processes, use MyConcern or CPOMS to record, monitor and review child protection, safeguarding and a whole range of pastoral and welfare issues.

 • Arrangements for working together with other agencies and for sharing information with other professionals.